Frequently Asked Questions

 Swarovski has always been dedicated to a vision of responsible business, and the care of the environment.
 We are proud to offset the energy used to produce SWAROVSKI CREATED DIAMONDS, making the process carbon neutral.
-All of our synthetic diamonds are created in adherence with high-level environmental, safety, and labor standards, ensuring our laboratory-grown diamonds have the exact same brilliance and beauty as natural diamonds, only with next-generation values.
+All of our laboratory-created diamonds are created in adherence with high-level environmental, safety, and labor standards, ensuring our laboratory-grown diamonds have the exact same brilliance and beauty as mined diamonds, only with next-generation values

 Why does Swarovski offer laboratory-grown diamonds?

-Our pioneering history of innovation and technology, our dedication to precision faceting, alongside our desire to bring radiance into the everyday means we were highly placed to deliver laboratory-grown offerings of extraordinary and unsurpassed quality.
-Laboratory-grown diamonds was the next logical step in our long history of creating exceptional products that delight and entrance, and with sustainability very much part of our founding philosophy, laboratory-grown diamonds were a natural fit.
+Our pioneering history of innovation and technology, our dedication to precision faceting, alongside our desire to bring radiance into the everyday means we were highly placed to deliver laboratory created offerings of extraordinary and unsurpassed quality.
+Laboratory-created diamonds was the next logical step in our long history of creating exceptional products that delight and entrance, and with sustainability very much part of our founding philosophy, laboratory-grown diamonds were a natural fit.

 Are SWAROVSKI CREATED DIAMONDS better value for money?

 A SWAROVSKI CREATED DIAMOND, indistinguishable from a natural mined diamond of the same carat weight with the same characteristics and quality, typically has a lower price than a natural mined diamond of more rarity, making them better value for money.

 Developed in the 1950s, the methods to create laboratory-grown diamonds took years to perfect, with the growing of monocrystalline diamonds in gem quality incurring prohibitive costs and making them much higher in price than mined diamonds.
 It is only in the last 10 years that the technology has advanced enough to grow diamonds of high color grade, with excellent clarity at a more reasonable price.